|

 increasing digital literacy and connectivity.
 Consumers in urban centers are

-offered by smart televisions, further driving the growth of this segment in the
+keen to access streaming services, online content, and interactive features on smart televisions, further driving growth in this segment in the

 making it a pivotal growth driver in the national television industry.